Professor Toby Breckon

 Toby Breckon is a Professor in the Department of Computer Science and Department of Engineering at Durham University and an academic tutor at St. Chads College.

-Within the department(s), he leads research in computer vision, image processing and robotic sensing, with a strong emphasis on generalized machine learning and pattern recognition techniques, in addition to research-led teaching within the undergraduate Engineering and Computer Science programmes.
+Within the department(s), he leads research in computer vision, image processing and robotic sensing, with a strong emphasis on AI-based deep machine learning and pattern recognition techniques, in addition to research-led teaching within the undergraduate Engineering and Computer Science programmes.

 Experience

-Prof. Breckon's current research spans a breath of computer vision, image processing and robotic sensing application domains including automotive sensing, X-ray security image understanding, automated visual surveillance and robotic sensing.
+Prof. Breckon's current research spans a breadth of computer vision, image processing and robotic sensing application domains including automotive sensing, X-ray security image understanding, automated visual surveillance and robotics.

-Within automotive, his team work with a number of major vehicle manufacturers on future automotive sensing solutions (2011- 2023) having originally commenced work in this area in the early days of intelligent driver assistance systems (2007-2010).
-The team's work on real-time visual saliency is patented (2013) and Prof. Breckon acted as a scientific advisor to tech startup Machines With Vision on aspects of autonomous vehicle sensing (2019-2023).
+Within automotive, his team work with a number of major vehicle manufacturers on future automotive sensing solutions (2011- 2024) having originally commenced work in this area in the early days of intelligent driver assistance systems (2007-2010).
+The team's work on real-time visual saliency was filed as a patent (2013) and Prof. Breckon acted as a scientific advisor to tech startup Machines With Vision on aspects of autonomous vehicle sensing (2019-2023).

 Within aviation security, his research work on X-ray image understanding pioneered the use of automated prohibited item detection algorithms within the sector and his team are credited with designing the first complete solution for threat image projection (TIP) within 3D CT security scan imagery (E&T Innovation Awards 2020, Highly Commended, Dynamites Technology Awards 2021, Innovator of the Year - Highly Commended).
 Their 3D TIP approach is now used globally by several major security scanner manufacturers, in numerous major international airports, and helps to secure over 500+ million passenger journeys per annum across five continents (2020).

-The work of his team on anomaly detection is used by COSMONiO in their NOUS product.
+The work of his team on anomaly detection was used by COSMONiO in their NOUS product.
 COSMONiO, founded by former members of his research team, was acquired by Intel in 2020.

 The broader international reach of his research is further chronicled in three research impact case studies submitted as part of the UK National Research Evaluation Framework (REF) spanning work on X-ray security imaging, automotive sensing and wide-area visual surveillance (2020/21) and he is the recipient of the Durham University Award for Excellence in Knowledge Transfer in recognition of his outstanding contribution to the public benefit of research (2022).